inspire . empower . accomplish

-Lilibeth Chang graduated from Teachers College, Columbia University with a Master of Arts in Early Childhood and Special Education.
-Ms. Chang is a firm believer that students should be empowered to take full control of their own success.
-She is committed to fostering independence among young students and create self-thinkers capable of making great decisions in life.
-Her contributions include educational content for Sesame Street Workshop, WNET.ORG THIRTEEN, and A&E television network.
+Special Education.
+Lilibeth is a New York State certified teacher.
+She believes that students should be empowered to take full control of their own success.
+She is committed to fostering independence among young students and to creating self-thinkers capable of making great decisions in life.
+Prior to Chang Learning, Lilibeth worked on the educational content for Sesame Street Workshop, WNET.ORG THIRTEEN, and A&E television network.

 Education with a concentration in Child Studies, a M.S. in Mathematics Education, and an advanced certificate in Spanish Bilingual Education.
 She provides instructional support for teachers to enhance instructions aligned with the Common Core Standards.
 She collaborates with parents and teachers to create academic intervention plans that help students meet academic goals and excel as scholars.